 Dating is fun!
 I met some great people, OK, maybe they weren’t “boyfriend” material, but they were still fun to hang out with.
 Some I’m even still friends with!
 Enjoy having that time when you can not be just “mom” or “dad” and be yourself again!
 Rediscover what it means to be YOU!

 Patience and awareness are all you need.
-By taking the time to be aware of your, your partner’s and your children’s feelings, you will be able to form a new family unit that everyone feels safe and secure in.
+By taking the time to be aware of your feelings, as well as your partner’s and your children’s feelings, you will be able to form a new family unit that everyone feels safe and secure in.